The wait is over as Powerball finally has a winner for its jackpot worth over $1 billion

-A winning ticket has been sold in California for the Powerball jackpot worth an estimated $1.08 billion, the 7th largest in U.S. history and the 3rd largest in the history of the game.
+LOS ANGELES (AP) — A tiny neighborhood store in downtown Los Angeles sold the winning ticket for the Powerball jackpot worth an estimated $1.08 billion, the sixth largest in U.S. history and the third largest in the history of the game.

 The winning numbers for Wednesday night’s drawing were: white balls 7, 10, 11, 13, 24 and red Powerball 24.

-The winner can choose either $1.08 billion paid out in yearly increments or a $558.1 million, one-time lump sum before taxes.
+The winner can choose either the total jackpot paid out in yearly increments or a $558.1 million lump sum before taxes.
+Winners don’t have to come forward publicly but their names and the disposition of the money are public records, according to the California Lottery.

 The game’s abysmal odds of 1 in 292.2 million are designed to build big prizes that draw more players.
 The largest Powerball jackpot was $2.04 billion Powerball in November.